 Repaying a portion of your debts may sound too good to be true but a consumer proposal is a win-win situation for you and your creditors.

-Most debtors avoid bankruptcy with a consumer proposal so creditors get paid more through a proposal.
+Most debtors avoid bankruptcy and creditors get paid more through a proposal.

 Only people in financial trouble can file a proposal with their creditors although surplus income is not a consideration as it would be in bankruptcy.

 A proposal is an alternative to filing bankruptcy and is not for everyone.

-Many Canadians have never heard of a proposal but it is becoming a more popular alternative to filing bankruptcy in Canada because of the many benefits a consumer proposal offers over bankruptcy.
+Many Canadians have never heard of a proposal but it is becoming a more popular alternative to filing bankruptcy in Canada because of the many benefits making a proposal to your creditors offers over bankruptcy.

 Where Do I Get a Proposal Made?

 In order to present the proposal to your creditors you need to work with a government licensed administrator.

 Although you need to use a licensed insolvency trustee to file a consumer proposal they are not called a debt proposal trustee.

 If you are looking for an alternative to filing bankruptcy then you should meet with our local proposal administrator to work out a debt repayment plan that works for you and your creditors.